Ready? I’m going to hit you with a harsh truth: You are overwhelmed in your business because you choose to be overwhelmed.

 You don’t know when to hit pause

 The fact is, there are times in your business you will need to hit pause to be able to get ahead or catch-up.
 If you are feeling overwhelmed, hit that pause button and fix it!
-Feeling stress and frazzled is not going to fix itself, and you might need to take some time off from your routine business activities to figure it out.
+Feeling stressed and frazzled is not going to fix itself, and you might need to take some time off from your routine business activities to figure it out.

 You don’t see your business as a work in progress